 - All students should develop the skills for lifelong learning

-- Duncan Powell (Assistant Headteacher – Teaching and Learning)
+- Mr Duncan Powell (DJP) – English (and Deputy Headteacher: Teaching and Learning)

 A list of activities includes: